hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     .. note::

-        The initiator approximation should be considered experimental for CCMC and DMQMC.
+        The initiator approximation should be considered experimental for CCMC and DMQMC (see ``initiator_level`` option for DMQMC).

     .. warning::